 Christmas may be a holiday, but the sports world doesn't take Dec.
 25 off.
-This year's offerings include five NBA games, a bowl game, and a matchup between the Minnesota Vikings and New Orleans Saints.
+This year's offerings include five NBA games, a college football bowl game, and two NFL games.

 Whether any of these games produce some memorable moments remains to be seen, but as you can see from our top 10 list below, the competition to go down in sports history on Christmas Day is pretty deep.